hitstergtd/udt/README.md

 ## Motivation

-The fork was created in order to push general improvements to UDT source
+The fork was created in order to improvement UDT in the following ways:
-including:

 * Cross-platform build infrastructure improvements
 * Structural improvements to documentation